Janiaje/axios-container/README.md

 /*
 |--------------------------------------------------------------------------
-| Response should be the following for the request above
+| Response should be the following for the requests above
 |--------------------------------------------------------------------------
 |
 | {